 Economists measure the price level of products with a price index.
 A price index is a number whose movement reflects the changes in the average level of prices.
 If a price index rises 10%, it means the average level of the price of certain products has risen by 10%.

 Commodity markets are the key indicators of inflation.
 And changes in the average price (Price Index) are a good indicator of what we are about to face.
 Why does it matter for Curacao?
-Commodities are The fact that Curacao’s trade balance is at $-1,242,812,000 leaves the country vulnerable to the prices of international markets.
+Commodities are The fact that Curacao’s trade balance is at $-1,242,812,000 leaving the country vulnerable to the prices of international markets.
 The Changes in the global commodity price index can have drastic changes to the cost of living in Curacao.
 For example, when international oil & gas prices rise as a result of the war in Ukraine, the gas prices of Curacao also rise because Curacao does not produce oil & gas locally.

 Commodities like fuel, iron and steel, wood, and other metals are extensively used in the real estate sector.
 Therefore, if the prices of commodities rise, an immediate effect is seen in the prices of real estate.
 The graph shows that once the commodity index of fuel and metals reaches higher than $120 the commodity prices will fall.
 The metal index is already falling and it is only a matter of time for the fuel index to follow.